Find Your Program

 For most, that’s a terrifying scenario.
-But it’s one that played out 638 million times around the world in 2016 alone.* It’s called a ransomware attack and it’s a rapidly growing form of cyberattack designed to make a quick buck off of individuals, private organizations, and public institutions who are willing to pay a ransom to reclaim access to their data.
+But it’s one that played out more than 620 million times around the world in 2021 alone.1 It’s called a ransomware attack, and it’s a rapidly growing form of cyberattack designed to make a quick buck off of individuals, private organizations, and public institutions that are willing to pay a ransom to reclaim access to their data.

 How Does Ransomware Work?